The Priceless Reaction of a Baby Being Vaccinated #Haiti

 GAVI has committed to over $20 million dollars in vaccines and health systems strengthening through 2020.
 As of Feb 28, 2015, a little over $10 million has been disbursed.

-One thought on “The Priceless Reaction of a Baby Being Vaccinated #Haiti”
+One response to “The Priceless Reaction of a Baby Being Vaccinated #Haiti”